Gallery view

 : the value of all final goods and services produced within an economy over a period of time, usually a year or a quarter.

-adds up all the income generated in the production process and by the factors of production in the economy
+adds up the value of all the final goods and services produced by each economic sector | adds up the total amount spent on domestically produced final goods and services | adds up all the income generated in the production process and by the factors of production in the economy |

-GDP = sector 1 + sector 2 + sector 3 + … + sector n
+GDP = sector 1 + sector 2 + sector 3 + … + sector n | GDP = C + I + G + (X-M)

-GDP = rent + wage + interest + profit
+• X-M = net export | GDP = rent + wage + interest + profit |

 •